bfortuner/ml-glossary/docs/classification_algos.rst

         - different classifiers make different mistake.

     we can fulfill the first prerequisite by using different  datasets that are collected form different resources and in different times.
-In reality, this is most of the time impossible.
+In practice, this is most of the time impossible.
     Normally, we have only one dataset.
 We can go around this by using cross validation (See Figure below) and use one fold to train a classifier at a time.
     The second prerequisite means that the classifiers may make different mistakes.
 Since we trained our